JingLiu122/ds-algorithm-documentation/data-structure/linked-list/Linked-Lists.md

     }
   }
 ```
 This method removes the element of the last node from the list.
-There are three cases need to be considered in here:
+Consider three cases:
 1) If the list is empty, return `-1`.
 2) If the list contains only one node, return the element of this node and then destory it by set both `head` and `tail` point to null; Java garbage collection handles the work over here.
 Then the size of the list becomes 0 after the deletion.
 3) Otherwise, traverse the list to locate the second-to-last node and reposition `tail` to point to this node, and then set the next of the tail node to null to end the list, as shown in Figure 3.2b.
 Finally, reduce the size by 1 and return the element of the deleted node.